-Welcome to the Research Centre for the Study of Music, Media and Place (MMaP) at Memorial University of Newfoundland.
-MMaP associates engage in a wide range of research projects on music and culture, as well as applied ethnomusicology and outreach activities.
-Located in the St. John’s Arts and Culture Centre, MMaP’s facilities are home to Memorial’s MA and PhD programs in ethnomusicology, visiting scholars, and post-doctoral research fellows.
+Welcome to the Research Centre for the Study of Music, Media, and Place (MMaP) at Memorial University.
+MMaP engages in a wide range of research projects on music and culture, as well as applied ethnomusicology and outreach activities.
+Located in the St. John’s Arts and Culture Centre, MMaP’s facilities are home to Memorial’s MA and PhD programs in ethnomusicology, visiting scholars, and postdoctoral research fellows.

 For more announcements, click here.